AdobeDocs/campaign-classic.en/help/workflow/using/deliveries.md

   <tr>
    <td> <span class="uicontrol">Database cleanup</span> <br /> </td>
    <td> <span class="uicontrol">cleanup</span> <br /> </td>
-   <td> <p>This workflow is the database maintenance workflow: it makes different calculations from the statistics and processes, and deletes obsolete data from the database according to the defined configuration in the deployment assistant.
+   <td> <p>This workflow is the database maintenance workflow: it makes different calculations from the statistics and processes, and deletes obsolete data from the database according to the defined configuration in the deployment wizard.
 It is triggered every day at 4am by default.</p> <p>For more information, refer to this <a href="../../production/using/database-cleanup-workflow.md">page</a>.</p> </td>
   </tr>
   <tr>
    <td> <span class="uicontrol">Paused workflows cleanup</span> <br /> </td>